sh6khan/git-cheat-sheet/README.md

 # git-cheat-sheet
 This is my personal git cheat sheet.
-This is not a deep dive into how git works, just some of the simple stuff
+This is not a deep dive into how git works, just some of the simple stuff.

 # Contribute
-Feel free to add or fix anything that you see.
-To contribute
+Feel free to add to the repo or fix any mistakes you see.
+Get started by

-- Fork the repo
+- Forking the repo.
-- Clone the new forked repo into your local machine
+- Clone your forked repo into your local machine.
-- Create a new branch `git checkout -b your_contribution`
+- Create a new branch `git checkout -b your_contribution`.
-- After making your changes, `git commit -am 'small message about what you did'`
+- After making your changes, `git commit -am 'small message about what you did'`.
-- Then push up into the remote repo with `git push origin HEAD`
+- Then push up into the remote repo with `git push origin HEAD`.
-- Go to GitHub, go to your forked repo and you should see a yellow bar mentioning your branch
+- Go to GitHub, go to your forked repo and you should see a yellow bar mentioning your branch.
-- Go inside, scroll to the bottom and press on the `Make Pull Request` button
+- After hitting that button and reviewing your changes, hit the `Make Pull Request` button near the bottom.
-- I will get an email, notifying me of your Pull Request (PR) and if its good, I will merge it
+- I will get an email, notifying me of your Pull Request (PR) and if it's good, I will merge it.

 # Overview
 1. [Starting](#starting)